House Appropriations chair Terry England (HD 116)

 - England’s wife, Betty Cynthia “Cindy” Casper England, works as an accountant for the University of Georgia Cooperative Extension Service.

 - Wayne D. McLocklin, England’s campaign manager since his first legislative campaign in 2004, was named a Superior Court judge by Gov. Nathan Deal in November 2012.
-England said he did not nominate McLocklin for the position but wrote a letter of support for the appointment.
+England said he did not nominate McLocklin but wrote a letter of support for him.

 - 2004: $21,884